jenmcgrath01/SelfControlDemo/README.md

 # SelfControlDemo
-Demo App Copied from Hyperledger Demo for SelfControl
+Demo App Based on from Hyperledger Demo for SelfControl

 Environment Set-up and Necessary Tools:
 In order to Run this Sample app,  must have this env set-up done.
 Instruction for Mac.
 Can translate for windows/linux.